icebert04/icebert04.github.io/_posts/2018-6-9-stay-single-first.md

 Marriage is in her mind.... well, not yet.
 Cassandra wants to travel, see the different cultures, broaden her horizons and create memories of a lifetime.
 And so she did exactly that.
 She travelled to countries in South East Asia, and now in Europe.

+The last time that we talked she was in Prague checking on the hidden attractions, cool sights, and unusual things in the capital.
+She really had fun travelling and intends to travel to other countries.

+Sadly, that is not the case in the Philippines.